 Care

-Go ahead and get your shiny new pie plate dirty: We know exactly how to fix it.
+Go ahead and get your new pie plate dirty: We know exactly how to fix it.

 bakeware red rim bundle

 Thankfully, you won’t need much elbow grease to clean these naturally non stick, dishwasher-safe pieces.
-Here are some of our favorite methods, ranging from a quick scrub with our Ceramic Cleaner (our go-to) to a soak with warm, soapy water.
+Here are some of our favorite methods to get (and keep) your bakeware sparkling clean.

 Baking Soda